Euclid Quick Data Release (Q1). First Euclid statistical study of galaxy mergers and their connection to active galactic nuclei: Summary and conclusions

 \section{Summary and conclusions}

-In this paper, we performed the first detection of major mergers in the \Euclid VIS \IE-band imaging data and examined the merger and AGN connection at $0.5\leq z \leq 2.0$ in the Q1 EDFs.
-We constructed a stellar mass-complete sample of galaxies ($M_{\star}>10^{9.8}\,M_{\odot}$) and employed a CNN, trained on mock \Euclid observations generated from the Illustris-TNG simulations, to identify merging galaxies.
+In this paper, we have performed the first detection of major mergers in the \Euclid VIS \IE-band imaging data and examined the merger and AGN connection at $0.5\leq z \leq 2.0$ in the Q1 EDFs.
+We constructed a stellar mass-complete sample of galaxies ($M_{\star}>10^{9.8}\,M_{\odot}$) and employed a CNN trained on mock \Euclid observations generated from Illustris-TNG simulations to identify merging galaxies.
 We defined mergers in Illustris-TNG galaxies with a major merger event (a stellar mass ratio $\leq 4$) in the time interval spanning 800 Myr before to 300 Myr after coalescence.
-We exploited the rich multi-wavelength datasets for selecting AGN, using four different diagnostics to select AGN, via X-ray detections, optical spectroscopy (DESI data), two different MIR colour selections, and a DL-based imaging decomposition technique.
+We exploited the rich multi-wavelength datasets for selecting AGN using four different diagnostics to select AGN via X-ray detections, optical spectroscopy (DESI data), two different MIR colour selections, and a DL-based imaging decomposition technique.
 We analysed the role of mergers in triggering AGN using a binary approach and a more refined approach that focuses on continuous AGN parameters.
 Our key findings are the following. \begin{enumerate} {\roman{enumi})} \item A larger fraction of AGN in mergers than in non-merger controls, which results in an excess of AGN in mergers, regardless of the AGN selection used.
-X-ray and DL-based AGN show a factor of 2--3 excess in mergers, across the whole redshift range.
+X-ray and DL-based AGN show a factor of two to three excess in mergers across the whole redshift range.
 DESI-selected AGN show a larger excess (3.9) at $z\geq 0.9$ than at $z<0.9$ (3.1).
 MIR AGN show an excess that depends on the criterion adopted.
-For the more reliable selection, R90, the excess is much larger (a factor of 4.2--4.5) than that of the more complete selection C75 (1.7).
-This indicates that mergers can trigger all AGN types, but are likely to be more connected with dust-obscured AGN.
+For the more reliable selection, R90, the excess is much larger (a factor of 4.2--4.5) than that of the more complete selection, C75 (1.7).
+This indicates that mergers can trigger all AGN types but are likely to be more connected with dust-obscured AGN.

-\item A higher merger fraction ($f_{\rm merg}$) in active galaxies, with a 15--25 percentage points larger fraction in AGN compared to non-AGN controls, for all AGN types.
-However, we cannot conclude with certainty whether mergers play a dominant role in triggering AGN.
+\item A higher merger fraction ($f_{\rm merg}$) in active galaxies, with a larger fraction in AGN by 15--25 percentage points compared to non-AGN controls, for all AGN types.
+However, we cannot conclude with certainty whether mergers are a primary triggering mechanism.